Divorced and Destroyed: How the System Fails Women

 And you have no idea if they're going to grant you the divorce, if they're going to squeeze more money out of you.

-They obviously don't give a fuck that you're sitting in the house and you're going to have to rent, obviously, a much smaller place.
+They obviously don't give a fuck that you're sitting in the house and you're going to have to rent obviously a much smaller place.

-A significantly significantly smaller place.
+A significantly smaller place.
+Significantly smaller place.

 I mean, I don't even know what to say because I'm not an attorney.
 I told you we're trying to bring an attorney into the show because I want to ask a professional opinion.